gnosisguild/zodiac-core/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gnosis/zodiac/badge.svg?branch=master)](https://coveralls.io/github/gnosisguild/zodiac?branch=master)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](https://github.com/gnosisguild/CODE_OF_CONDUCT)

-This package includes the base Zodiac Solidity contracts and interfaces from which Zodiac components are derived.
-It also provides core SDK functions for encoding, deploying, and managing mastercopies and module instances.
+This package includes the base [Zodiac](https://github.com/gnosisguild/zodiac) contracts and interfaces from which Zodiac components are derived.
+It also includes a typescript SDK for encoding, deploying, and managing mastercopies and module instances.

-## Solidity Base Contracts
+## Base Contracts

 Should we include a section for the base contracts?